jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 Our programming assignments in my first two years in college were on punch cards and executed in batch mode.
 The time from feeding your card deck into the card reader until we got our printout back was usually 5 to 10 minutes.
 Then we’d look at the output, which was usually wrong, figure out what needed to be changed, type up new cards, insert them into our deck, avoid dropping the deck on the walk back to the card reader and start all over again.
 Turnaround time for the entire cycle could easily be 20 to 30 minutes.

 Our instructors taught us how to prove that our programs were correct using [invariants](https://en.wikipedia.org/wiki/Invariant_(mathematics)#Invariants_in_computer_science).
 We learned how to prove the correctness of recursive programs using [strong mathematical induction](https://www.codecademy.com/resources/docs/discrete-math/proofs/proof-by-strong-induction).
 Our instructors also showed us techniques that can best be described as a debugger on paper while we executed our code in our brains.
 We’d _think_ through the code while keeping track of the state using pencil and paper.
-I usually wrote my programming assignments out longhand before ever venturing to the Computer Lab.
+I usually wrote my programming assignments out completely longhand before ever venturing to the Computer Lab.

 I still use some of these techniques informally while thinking about my code.